doertscho/arf-kiel/content/training.en.md

 # Our training sessions in Kiel

-**Please note: There's thunderstorms predicted for Monday, the 17th August.
-Please check our channels, we may cancel training on that day.**

 Our sessions take place every Monday and Wednesday from 6pm.
 If those days doesn't work for you, please get in touch anyway